Teaching and Learning faculty and students see themselves as teachers and researchers on the front lines of the battle to revitalize urban education.

 In designing and implementing these curricula, we have drawn on our faculty’s extensive experience as Pre-K-12 teachers, our years as teacher educators, our close working relationships with current teachers and principals in the New York City schools, and feedback from our graduates.

 Each program integrates practical experience and hands-on knowledge with a rich theoretical understanding of how children learn and how they can best be taught.

 The introductory course for all of the programs, Inquiries into Teaching and Learning, sets a conceptual foundation for our approach to teacher education.
-This course assists each prospective teacher to reflect on his or her own educational autobiography and philosophy; it creates a dialogue between the learner’s own prior educational experience, the experiences of other learners who are students in the New York City public schools where all Inquiries students are offered substantial opportunities for observation, and the foundational research-based literature of the study of education.
-Inquiries into Teaching and Learning is designed to allow our students the space and time to raise questions and consider alternatives as they participate in the dialogue and as they refine their core philosophy while engaging deeply with the philosophies and experiences of a wide range of other scholars, teachers, and students.
+This course helps each prospective teacher reflect on his or her own educational autobiography and philosophy; it creates a dialogue between the learner’s own prior educational experience, the experiences of other learners who are students in the New York City public schools where all Inquiries students are offered substantial opportunities for observation, and the foundational research-based literature of the study of education.
+Inquiries into Teaching and Learning is designed to allow our students the space and time to raise questions and consider alternatives as they participate in the dialogue, and as they refine their core philosophy while engaging deeply with the philosophies and experiences of a wide range of other scholars, teachers, and students.

 The NYU Teacher Education Program has expansive goals that derive from its history, and the philosophical orientations of its faculty across numerous program areas.
 In diverse ways that include the faculty’s research agendas, NYU studies efforts to realize these goals, and adjusts both goals and designs by the light of such studies.
 The following claims are fundamental to these larger goals, and are the basis of NYU’s assertion of overall program effectiveness, as well as worthiness of accreditation under TEAC.

 Claim 1: NYU Teacher Education Program graduates are competent and qualified in their content knowledge.